Kids Storage Ideas

 Make the most of the space on your bookshelves.

 Using a bookshelf doesn’t just mean “throw things on there to get them off the floor.”
 (Although, it could.)
 Here are some easy pointers for getting the most out of your bookshelves.

 - Group books by color.
 It makes it easier for little ones to put them away and it looks pretty great.
 It’s one of those kids room ideas that’s so simple and so effective.

 - Don’t forget to utilize space on top of the bookshelf.
 It’s ideal for storing larger toys or those odd sized books that won’t fit into the shelf.

 - If you’re short on space, choose a bookcase that takes up more vertical as opposed to horizontal space.
 That way you’ll be able to fit more on there without wasting floor space.

 Keeping a kids’ room, playroom or nursery organized may seem like a task, but it makes a space that much more functional.
 Whether it’s a girl’s room or boy’s room, kids will want to spend their time in a place that feels like they had a hand in creating.
-So be sure to get their ideas.
+So be sure to implement plenty of kids storage ideas for them.
 You might even have more storage than you realize!
 Happy organizing.